Vlachs of Serbia: History

 There are hypotheses about an autochthonous origin of the Vlachs in the area in which they currently live.
-Researchers who promoted this idea include the researcher Atanasie Popovici, a native of the area.
+Such an idea was supported by Vlach schoolteacher, minority rights activist and Romanian irredentist Atanasie Popovici.
 However, most researchers agree that the Vlachs of eastern Serbia originate from areas in present-day Romania and settled in land in which they live today as a result of migrations in the 18th and 19th centuries.
 These migrations occurred due to the difficult living conditions in Hungary, Moldavia, and Wallachia.
 Strong migrations were recorded between 1718 and 1739 after the Austro-Turkish War of 1716–1718; during this time, eastern Serbia was part of the Banat of Temeswar.
 Migrations to eastern Serbia continued after this period, albeit on a smaller scale.
 More precisely, migrations were recorded in the periods of 1723–1725, 1733–1734, 1818 and 1834.
 These were directed to the settlements of Jošanica, Krepoljin, Laznica (Laznița), Osanica (Osanița), Ribare, Suvi Do, Vukovac, Žagubica (Jagubița or Jăgobița).
 These migrations increased the number of houses in the area around the Homolje Mountains (Хомољске планине; Munții Homolie or Munții Homoliei) from 80 in 1718 to 155 in 1733.
 Furthermore, the two latter waves led to the foundation of the settlements of Bliznak, Breznica, Izvarica, Jasikovo, Krupaja, Milanovac, and Sige.
 According to the place of origin of these new migrants, the Vlachs of eastern Serbia were divided into ungureni (originating from the Kingdom of Hungary, or more precisely, from Banat and Transylvania proper) and țărani (originating from Moldavia and Wallachia).
 The Vlachs are still divided into these two groups according to the Romanian dialect they speak; the ungureni have a speech closely related to the Banat Romanian dialect while the dialect of the țărani is closer to the Wallachian one.
 Dialectally, there are two other groups of Vlachs, the munteni and the bufani, but these are largely assimilated into the former two.